aragit/aragit/README.md

 # 🤖 Agentic Systems — Orchestration & Autonomy

-Systems that coordinate multiple agents, strategies, and tools to act in dynamic environments.
+### *These systems coordinate multiple agents, strategies, and tools to act in dynamic environments.*